 In light of the COVID-19 pandemic and resulting economic hardship, and at the request of the Federal and State governments, many banks and credit unions promised to provide relief for customers affected by the crisis.
 Bank of America was one of those banks making such promises.
 Our investigation suggests that Bank of America might not have kept those promises.

-If you experienced financial hardship during the pandemic and requested relief from overdraft fees, insufficient funds fees, or other account fees from Bank of America and did not receive it, we want to hear from you.
+If during the pandemic you requested relief from overdraft fees or insufficient funds fees from Bank of America and did not receive it, we want to hear from you!

 Everyone has been affected in one way or another by this crisis, and it is the responsibility of banks and credit unions, including Bank of America, to help their loyal customers.